 ISPP offers a limited daily service at additional cost to pick students up in the morning and drop students off in the afternoon.
 Seats in buses/vans are limited and availability is not guaranteed to all students, particularly those who live outside established routes.

-The registration form must be completed and submitted online at least five working days before service begins.
+Families arriving throughout the year should complete and submit the registration form below at least five working days before service begins.

 Preference is given to students who register for two-way service and to siblings.

 Fees for enrolling in the bus service can be invoiced quarterly, semester or yearly, depending on zones determined by distance from the school.
 Zone A is within 5km from the school and Zone B is any other area.
 Zone A is measured from the northernmost tip of the school’s boundary which is just on the Chak Angre Leu/Tuol Roka district boundary.

 The fee calculation reflects the number of days per term in the school year.